Mobile App UX Prototype | Airline Booking

-This project showcases the complete UX design lifecycle of a mobile app, from problem discovery to interactive high-fidelity prototype.
+This project showcases the complete UX design lifecycle of a mobile airline app, from research/discovery to interactive high-fidelity prototype.
 The goal was to develop a user-centered app experience grounded in research, strategic planning, and iterative design.

-Create a high fidelity mobile app prototype based on performed qualitative and quaitative research for an airline booking process.
+Create a high-fidelity mobile app prototype for an airline booking experience based on performed qualitative and quanitative research

 Process

-I developed my own empathy and customer journey maps to inform my decision making.
-Using Figma, I added annotation layers directly within the design file, walking through the user flow from the homepage through to the booking summary screen.
+I lead my own user research session based on test scripts focused on extracting as much qualitative research as possible to inform my strategy and decisions for user journey and design.
+Once I compiled this data, I created empathy and customer journey maps to inform my solutions.
+From there, I mapped out the user flow and screen state for each phase of the user journey.
+Using Figma, I drafted my designs and added annotation layers directly within the design file, walking through the user flow from the homepage through to the booking summary screen.
 Each annotation focused on core functionality—such as interactive elements, conditional behaviors, error states, and responsive design expectations—ensuring every component was covered from a developer’s perspective and supported a user's happy path.

 Phase 1: Discovery & Research

 The process began with competitive analysis and secondary research to define a relevant problem space.
-I created user personas and conducted user journey mapping to empathize with real user pain points.
+I created user personas, conducted live user testing sessions, built user journey mapping to empathize with real user pain-points.
 Using affinity mapping in Miro, I clustered insights to identify actionable design opportunities.

 Phase 2: Ideation & Information Architecture